danielrodcaball/thproject/README.md

 ## Deploying

+Run:

-    docker-compose up --build
+    docker-compose up --build -d

-The project will be deployed at `http://127.0.0.1:8000/`
+The project will be deployed at `http://127.0.0.1:8000/`.

+You can manage the db from `http://127.0.0.1:8000/admin`, but first you have to create an admin user with the following
+command:

+    docker-compose exec web python manage.py createsuperuser

-If you want to populate the db for tests run:
+If you want to populate the db with test data run:

     docker-compose exec web python manage.py populatedb